 At the urging of these various groups, ISO-New England did adopt the Renewable Technology Resource designation in 2015.
 It opened the door for a limited amount of clean energy to bid in the annual capacity auction.
 But it did little to fix the underlying issue – less than 0.1% of the power generation contracted for this year came from the program.
 And the designation ended this year.

 That wasn’t the only mechanism meant to open the markets to clean energy.
 In a half-hearted attempt to align its markets with regional climate policy, in 2019, ISO-New England instituted a program called CASPR.
 This was intended to integrate state-supported clean energy resources into the capacity market – the same renewable resources ISO-New England jacks up the prices for in its yearly auctions.
-But the program has yet to support any renewables in the auctions at all.
+But the program did not support any renewables in the 2020 and 2021 auctions, and only an extremely small amount of renewables in the 2019 auction.

 How to Get More Clean, Renewable Energy onto the Grid